pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

 ### Manage channel memberships

-Set and remove channel memberships for a user.
+Sets and removes channel memberships for a user.

 #### Method(s)

-To Manage Memberships:

 ```
 `1pubnub.ManageMemberships()